JoshuaCWebDeveloper/genai-node-red/README.md

         -   On dropping a node onto the canvas, the node should be added to the flow at the drop location, with its position being adjustable by dragging.
         -   Implement visual feedback during the drag operation, such as highlighting potential drop areas or showing a "ghost" of the node being dragged.
         -   Considerations must be made for how the canvas and nodes respond to different screen sizes and resolutions.
+    -   **Implementation Details**:
+        -   **New Components to Create**:
+            1. **DraggableNodeComponent**: A new component that wraps each node in the node palette, making it draggable.
+This component will handle the drag start and end events, and carry the necessary node data that will be used when the node is dropped onto the canvas.
+            2. **DropZoneComponent**: This component will represent areas on the canvas where nodes can be dropped.
+It will handle the drop events and use the data from the `DraggableNodeComponent` to add a new node to the flow at the drop location.
+        -   **Existing Components to Update**:
+            1. **NodePalette**: Update to incorporate drag functionality, making each node in the palette draggable.
+            2. **FlowCanvasContainer**: Update to include `DropZoneComponent` functionality, allowing it to accept nodes dropped from the node palette.
+            3. **Node (custom-node-component.tsx)**: This component, intended for rendering each node on the canvas, may require updates to support being positioned based on where it is dropped and to integrate with the overall drag-and-drop logic.
+        -   **Utilize `react-dnd` for Drag-and-Drop Functionality**: `react-dnd` will be used to handle the drag-and-drop operations, providing a flexible and intuitive user experience for adding nodes to the canvas.
+        -   **Visual Feedback and User Experience**: Implement visual cues during the drag-and-drop operation, such as changing the cursor, highlighting potential drop zones, and showing a "ghost" image of the node being dragged to provide clear feedback to the user.
+        -   **Responsive Design Considerations**: Ensure that the drag-and-drop functionality is fully responsive and provides a consistent experience across different devices and screen sizes.
 -   **FB-04** (Priority: 4): Develop node connection functionality.
     -   **Objective**: Allow users to create connections between nodes on the canvas, forming logical flows.
     -   **Technical Requirements**: